cesaSalaam/robertaEmotionDetect/README.md

 | surprise       | 0.981    | 0.750     | 0.404  | 0.525 | 0.542 | 141     | 0.5       |
 | neutral        | 0.782    | 0.694     | 0.604  | 0.646 | 0.492 | 1787    | 0.5       |

-Optimizing the threshold per label for the one that gives the optimum F1 metrics gives slightly better metrics (sacrificing some precision for a greater gain in recall, hence to the benefit of F1):
+Optimizing the threshold per label for the one that gives the optimum F1 metrics gives slightly better metrics - sacrificing some precision for a greater gain in recall, hence to the benefit of F1 (how this was done is shown in the above notebook):

 |                | accuracy | precision | recall | f1    | mcc   | support | threshold |
 | -------------- | -------- | --------- | ------ | ----- | ----- | ------- | --------- |